vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 .. image:: event_essentials/events-frontend-publish.png
    :align: center
-   :alt: View of a website page and the option to publish the event in Odoo Events.
+   :alt: View of a website page and the option to publish the event in Leansoft Events.